The key principles behind the village layout are:

 The village centre

-Focused on the Market Square, the centre of the village will have all the services and facilities you would expect from a working village.
-Facilities will include an early learning centre, a primary school, a health centre, a multi-faith church, a leisure and community centre and shops and eateries.
+Focused on the Market Square, the centre of the village will have all the services and facilities you would expect from a mature settlement: schools, health and community centres, shops and eateries.

 The area south of the Market Square and contained by the Central Avenue is a higher density zone of 2-3 storey terraced houses and flats, set on an intricate network of streets and squares.
 It is envisaged that these neighbourhoods would be predominantly car-free but with controlled access for servicing, drop-off and emergency vehicles.